 Frontline Complaint Handlers

-The third module is for frontline complaint handling staff and assumes some understanding of what a complaint is.
+The third module is designed for frontline and specialist complaint handling staff and assumes some understanding of what a complaint is.
 It is similar to the public sector module, with some additional information and a short assessment on completion.
-It runs for approximately 27 minutes and is available as a SCORM package only.
-Please email us at email@example.com to arrange for the SCORM package to be provided to your agency.